sofiahartmann/IT_360_Final_Project_Spring_2026/README.md

 # Digital Forensics Metadata Tool
 ### IT360 Final Project — Spring 2026
-**Illinois State University**

-A Python centered digital forensics tool that scans a directory of evidence files, automatically extracts file system and embedded metadata, and uses AI analysis to detect anomalies and support timeline reconstructions.
+A Python digital forensics tool that scans a directory of evidence files, automatically extracts file system and embedded metadata, and uses AI analysis, that is assisted, to detect anomalies and support timeline reconstruction.

 ---

 ## Demo Video

-REPLACEEEEE
+EVENTUALLY REPLACE

 ---

 ## Project Overview

 This tool is designed to assist digital forensic investigators by automating the collection and analysis of file metadata.
 Instead of manually inspecting files one by one, investigators can point this tool at a folder of evidence files and instantly receive a structured report.
-This project is expected to save time and aid investigators in the long run.
+Our project was designed to help out investigators with an AI-assisted tool, saving them time on the job.

 The tool will:
-- Recursively scan a directory and process every file inside it
+- Recursively scan a directory and process every file inside it.
 - Extract file system metadata.
 - Extract embedded metadata from images, PDFs, and documents.
 - Use AI-assisted logic to flag timestamp inconsistencies and suspicious file patterns.
 - Export all collected data to output.csv for easy review and sorting.

-Supported Operating Systems: macOS, Linux, Windows
+Supported Operating Systems: macOS, Linux, and Windows

 ---

 ## Project Structure (For the Github)

 ```
 IT_360_Final_Project_Spring_2026/